wiera987/PDFComp/README.md

 This PDFComp is an application that specializes in manual operation and allows you to quickly move pages and check one page at a time.

 The GUI has been updated and features such as navigation to difference pages and search history have been added.
+Clicking on a page number to enter and copying an image with reduced color has been added.

 ### Application requirements